Van Rental 14 Days 13 Nights – Chiang Mai – Lampang – Sukhothai – Phrae – Chiang Rai – Ban Tha Ton – Pai – Mae Hong Son – Chiang Mai:

 Embark on a captivating journey to the charming Mae Fah Luang District, where the enchanting Doi Tung Palace and Mae Fah Luang Garden await your visit.
 These popular attractions in Chiang Rai draw tourists from all corners of the globe throughout the year.
 At the heart of these destinations lies an exquisite array of flowers, meticulously arranged and ever-changing with the seasons.
 Visitors are treated to a breathtaking sight at the Mae Fah Luang Garden, an ever-evolving tapestry of natural beauty that can be admired in all its splendor regardless of the time of year.
 Moreover, the Doi Tung Palace, an exquisite testament to Lanna-style art and architecture, adds to the allure of this must-see destination.

 The journey continues to the northernmost district of Thailand, Mae Sai.
 Bordered by Myanmar’s Tachilek province, the district boasts the Mae Sai River as a natural demarcation line, with a bridge seamlessly connecting the two cities.
-From the Thai side, visitors can catch a glimpse of Myanmar, and a visit to the renowned Mae Sai Market offers a unique experience.
+From the Thai side, you can catch a glimpse of Myanmar, and a visit to the renowned Mae Sai Market offers a unique experience.
 This bustling border market has a long-standing reputation and serves as the largest shopping district in northern Thailand.
 Here, an impressive variety of products can be found, from electrical appliances and local goods to herbs, wicker items, and delectable dry food, all offered at attractive prices.

-The journey then takes an intriguing turn, inviting travelers to explore the historical significance of the Golden Triangle, situated in Sop Ruak Village, Chiang Saen District.
+The journey then takes an intriguing turn, inviting you to explore the historical significance of the Golden Triangle, situated in Sop Ruak Village, Chiang Saen District.
 The Mekong River gracefully divides the borders of Thailand and Laos, where it converges with the Ruak River, marking the boundary between Thailand and Myanmar.
 This vantage point affords a clear view of the Myanmar and Laos landscapes.
 The Golden Triangle’s past reveals a fascinating history as it once served as a thriving opium cultivation area, famously known as the epicenter of the global opium trade, earning the moniker “Golden Triangle.”
 Legends abound about the immense wealth generated from trading opium for raw gold, leading to this evocative title.
 Today, the opium trade has been relegated to history’s pages, but the allure of the past remains.
 Tourists can pay their respects at The Golden Triangle Buddha, an awe-inspiring bronze sculpture adorned with topaz, weighing a staggering 69 tons, with a span of 10 meters and a towering height of 15 meters.
 This magnificent Buddha was erected to replace its predecessor, which had been submerged in the Mekong River.
 Now, it stands majestically on the river’s shore, a symbol of peace and reflection.

 To appreciate the wonders of nature and embrace the local way of life, a cruise along the Mekong River presents an unforgettable opportunity.
 Originating from the Tibetan Plateau’s icy embrace in northern Tibet and Qinghai county in China, the Mekong River traverses mountains and plateaus in China, meanders through the Lao People’s Democratic Republic, the Republic of the Union of Myanmar, and Thailand’s “Golden Triangle” area in Chiang Saen District, Chiang Rai Province.
 The river acts as a natural boundary between Thailand and the Lao People’s Democratic Republic, nourishing the livelihoods of the people residing along its banks while fostering economic and cultural connections.
 The Mekong River stretches an impressive 4,880 kilometers, culminating in the vastness of the South China Sea in Vietnam.
 After a day filled with exploration, immerse yourself in the charming ambiance of Chiang Rai, where you can spend another night, savoring the memories of an unforgettable adventure in this enchanting region.

 Embark on an enriching journey to explore the cultural and natural wonders of Northern Thailand.
 Begin your day by visiting the awe-inspiring Wat Huay Pla Kang Temple in Chiang Rai.
 Perched on a small hill, the temple boasts a striking 9-storey, 12-sided chedi with an intriguing pointed shape adorned with Chinese and Lanna arts.
 The red roof is flanked by two dragon statues, leading to the chedi.
 Inside, marvel at the enshrined Goddess Guan Yin Bodhisattva, an impressive large sandalwood statue offering blessings and forgiveness.
 Moreover, the temple features a 69-meter-tall statue of Guan Yin Bodhisattva, resembling a 25-storey building.
 An elevator system allows tourists to ascend easily and enjoy panoramic views of Chiang Rai’s picturesque landscapes.
-Next, venture to Doi Mae Salong, a captivating area renowned for cultivating fine tea.
-The region’s green terraced tea plantations create a serene and natural atmosphere, offering a delightful ambiance for visitors.
-Doi Mae Salong is a Chinese Yunnan village where immigrants settled decades ago, escaping the communist regime in China.
-The area’s scattered villages resemble a traditional Chinese village in the southern regions.

 Explore the fascinating culture, traditions, and lifestyle of the Akha hill tribe, which resides in picturesque settings.
 Originating from southern China, the Akha people migrated to the north of Myanmar and later settled in various districts of Chiang Rai Province over the past century.
 They prefer to reside at higher altitudes, building thatched-roof houses with bamboo walls on mountain ridges.
 Agriculture, crop planting, and livestock form the basis of their economy, while household industries such as sewing, embroidery, and silverware making also contribute to their income.
 Admire the vibrantly colored dresses and hats adorned with eye-catching silverware and beads, showcasing the distinctive tribal dress of the Akha.
-Continue your journey to Ban Huai San Village in Mae Ai District, where you’ll find the Roi Jai Rak Project, managed by the Mae Fah Luang Foundation under the Royal Patronage of His Majesty the King.
-The project aims to generate income and create job opportunities for the hill tribe communities in the area.
-Explore Suan Roi Jai Rak, a garden plantation featuring winter flowers and vegetable plots, and Kad Luang Roi Jai Rak, a market where villagers bring quality produce, fruits, flowers, and handicrafts for tourists to choose from.

 Continue your expedition to Ban Tha Ton Village, a charming border village adjacent to Myanmar in Mae Ai District, Chiang Mai Province.
 The village’s picturesque setting boasts mountains and a meandering river, offering a cool and inviting atmosphere throughout the year.
 Embrace the rich cultural diversity and traditions of the multi-ethnic hill tribes residing in and around the village.
 Explore Wat Tha Ton temple, situated on the hillside, with its impressive nine-tiered base housing sacred religious places on each peak.
 At the highest peak rests “Phra Borommathat Ratchamangkalachan Samanchan” or “Phra Chedi Kaew,” offering breathtaking views of Ban Tha Ton village and the surrounding mountains.
 Spend a restful night in Ban Tha Ton Village, cherishing the memories of a day filled with cultural encounters and natural splendor.

 Embark on a captivating journey to explore the unique attractions and natural wonders of Northern Thailand.
 Begin your day by visiting Hinoki Land, a fascinating Japanese architectural tourist attraction.
-Spread across an area of 83 rai, this enchanting land showcases Japanese art, culture, and architecture in a beautiful Japanese setting.
+Spread across an area of 33 acres, this enchanting land showcases Japanese art, culture, and architecture in a beautiful Japanese setting.
 As you enter, a large red lantern arch symbolizing “good luck” welcomes you, leading to a tunnel lined with 88 pairs of torii gates that guide you to the magnificent four-story Hinoki Castle, built from the noble and sacred hinoki pine wood.
 Inspired by Kyoto’s Kinkakuji Castle, Hinoki Castle offers visitors a glimpse of Japanese splendor amidst the serene mountains and forests.

 Next, visit Wat Ban Den Temple, also known as Wat Den Sari Sri Muang Kaen, will be a captivating experience enriched with cultural and architectural beauty.
 Located in Inthakin Sub-District, Mae Taeng District, the temple holds a significant historical background.
 The name “Sari Tree” comes from the Bodhi tree that graced the temple grounds, carrying auspicious meaning and influencing the temple’s name.
 The location of the temple within the ancient old city, Muang Kaen, has resulted in its full name being called “Wat Den Sari Sri Muang Kaen” by the villagers.
 Set amidst a breathtaking landscape, Wat Ban Den Temple stands gracefully on a hill.
 Upon arrival, visitors are greeted by a vast area adorned with an array of exquisite buildings, each showcasing the remarkable Thai Lanna Architecture.
 The temple complex includes the ubosot, the tripitaka hall, the drum tower, the Inthakin pole sanctuary, the Lanna cubicle golden teak, and the pagoda.
 Every structure is meticulously crafted, resembling works of art in literature, leaving tourists awestruck by their intricate details.
 Stepping into the enchanting world of Wat Ban Den Temple allows tourists to immerse themselves in the beauty of Thai Lanna architecture, appreciating the harmonious blend of cultural heritage and nature’s splendor that surrounds this sacred place.

-Immerse yourself in nature’s beauty at Mork Fah Waterfall, situated in Doi Suthep-Pui National Park, Sop Poeng Sub District, Mae Taeng District.
-This single-tiered waterfall, though not the largest, flows year-round, with streams cascading from the dense forest into the rocky cliffs below.
-Morning sunlight creates a mesmerizing sparkling rainbow, and autumn brings a different kind of charm to the scene.
-During the rainy season, the waterfall’s splendor intensifies, as water rushes with a rumbling noise, forming a mist-like backdrop.
-Indulge in the therapeutic experience of Pong Dueat Hot Springs, a large geyser-like hot spring accompanied by steam that rises regularly.
-The water’s temperature ranges from 90-200 degrees Celsius, emitting a constant sulfur smell.
-Surrounded by lush jungle, the area also offers a 1.5 km nature study route, featuring big trees, ferns, and moss, with informative signboards for tourists to learn about the environment.
 Continue your journey to Pai district, traversing the historical World War II road, offering breathtaking views of the majestic mountains through numerous sharp curves.
 In Pai, explore the local lifestyle on a lively walking street, where you can shop for handmade products, clothing, jewelry, and souvenirs.
 Sample delectable dishes at various international and Thai restaurants, and soak in the vibrant atmosphere of the walking street, open from 5 pm until midnight.
 Relish your night in Pai, surrounded by the charm of this enchanting destination.

 Discovering Santichon village is an extraordinary journey that transports you to the preserved world of the Yunnan Chinese community, who settled here generations ago.
 The village exudes an authentic Yunnan Chinese ambiance, from its traditional houses to the quaint decorations that adorn the surroundings.
 Stepping into Santichon feels like stepping back in time, immersing oneself in the nostalgic charm of a bygone era.
 Just a stone’s throw away from Santichon lies the Yun Lai viewpoint, a mesmerizing spot that unveils the picturesque landscape of Pai city.
 Enveloped by lush paddy fields and a rugged mountain range, the viewpoint offers a breathtaking panorama of Pai, with mist-kissed mountains providing a dreamlike backdrop during both winter and the rainy season.
 Witnessing the sunrise from this vantage point is an ethereal experience that etches itself into the memories of all who are fortunate enough to behold it.